NNRVINTAGE/SandBridges/Readme.md

 ## Usage
 Before using the plugin, make sure you have your software ids and connection token [here](https://www.thousands.org/Library/softawareAdministration/manage.php) as without both you can't make connection to the platform.<br>
 then make sure you have the achievementIds that will be used match to the registered achievement for your software, you can check [them here](https://www.thousands.org/Library/softawareAdministration/manage.php) if you don't have it already.<br>
-If you already have the prequisite, the next step is to open Editor tab from the toolbar and select Editor Dock → SandBridges dock panel then set your software ids & connection token and click save settings.
+If you already have the prequisite, the next step is to open Editor tab from the toolbar and select Editor Dock → SandBridges dock panel then set your software ids & connection token and click the save button.
 <div align="center">
     <img src="image.png" width="40%" alt="sandbriges dock panel">
 </div>